grscheller/scheller-linux-archive/notes/archLinuxNotes.md

              RTC in local TZ: no
 ```

-Last line shows that HW clock, "real time clock," is not local time.
+Last line shows that hw clock, "real time clock," is not local time.
-The timedatectl manpage recommends NOT to set HW clock to local time.
+The timedatectl manpage recommends NOT to set hw clock to local time.

 Reset the timezone to East Coast.